Firewatch: Plot

-In the spring of 1989, after his wife develops early-onset dementia, Henry (Rich Sommer) takes a job as a fire lookout in Shoshone National Forest, Wyoming.
+In the spring of 1989, after his wife Julia (Larissa Gallagher) develops early-onset dementia, Henry (Rich Sommer) takes a job as a fire lookout in Shoshone National Forest in Wyoming.
 On his first day, Delilah (Cissy Jones), a lookout in another watchtower, contacts him via walkie-talkie and asks him to investigate illegal fireworks by the lake.
-Henry discovers a pair of teenage girls, who accuse him of leering.
+Henry discovers a pair of teenage girls, Chelsea (Erin Yvette) and Lily (Nikki Rapp), who accuse him of leering.
 On his way back to his tower, he comes across a locked cave and spots a shadowy figure watching him before disappearing.
 He returns to his watchtower to find it ransacked.
 The next day, Delilah asks Henry to investigate a downed communication line.
 He finds it cut, with a note apparently signed by the teens.
-He and Delilah plot to scare the girls off, but when he finds the girls' campsite ransacked and abandoned, they begin to worry.
+Henry and Delilah plot to scare the teenage girls off, but when Henry finds their campsite ransacked and abandoned, they begin to worry.
+The teens are reported missing.
+Fearing an inquiry, Delilah falsifies reports to say that neither she nor Henry encountered the girls.

-Henry finds an old backpack and a disposable camera belonging to a boy named Brian Goodwin, who Delilah explains was the son of Ned, a former lookout.
+While out hiking, Henry finds an old backpack and a disposable camera belonging to a boy named Brian Goodwin, who Delilah explains was the son of Ned (Mac Brandt), a former lookout.
 Ned was an outdoorsman who drank heavily due to his traumatic experiences in the Vietnam War, while his son, Brian, enjoyed fantasy novels and role-playing games.
 Though it is against the rules for employees to bring their children to the towers, Delilah was fond of Brian and lied about his presence.
 He and Ned apparently left abruptly and never returned.
-The teenage girls are reported missing.
-Fearing an inquiry, Delilah falsifies reports to say that neither she nor Henry encountered the girls.
+Two months later, a small wildfire breaks out south of Henry's tower.

-Two months after Henry started his job, a small wildfire breaks out south of his tower.
-Two weeks later, Henry discovers a radio and a clipboard while fishing, with notes including transcripts of his conversations with Delilah.
+Two weeks after the fire breaks out, Henry discovers a radio and a clipboard while fishing, with notes including transcripts of his conversations with Delilah.
 He is suddenly beaten unconscious by an unseen assailant and wakes up to find the clipboard and radio gone.
-In a meadow referred to on the clipboard letterhead, he finds a fenced-off government research area.
+In a meadow referred to on the clipboard letterhead, Henry finds a fenced-off government research area.
 He breaks in and discovers surveillance equipment and typewritten reports detailing his and Delilah's conversations and private lives.
-He also discovers a tracking device, which he takes with him.
+He also discovers a tracking device and takes it with him.
 Disturbed by this discovery, Henry and Delilah discuss destroying the government camp but decide against it.
-As Henry hikes home, however, someone sets fire to the camp.
+However, as Henry hikes home, someone sets fire to the camp.